Clever-ISA/Clever-ISA/specs/Main.md

 ### No Operation

-Opcodes: 0x010-0x012
+Opcodes: 0x010-0x013

 Operands: Opcode 0x010, 0.
 Opcode 0x011, 1.
 Opcode 0x012, 2.
+Opcode 0x013, 3.

 h: Unused

-Exceptions: None
+Exceptions: None.

 Operations:
 - 0x010 (nop): Performs no operation.
-- 0x011-0x012 (nop): Performs no operation further than decoding and validating each operand.
+- 0x011-0x013 (nop): Performs no operation further than decoding and validating each operand.

 Machines should ensure consistent timing for each no-op instruction, but this timing is not specified.
+Normal exceptions for instruction and opcode decoding occurs, but no checks are performed on operands.
+In particular, a nop instruction cannot contain a malformed operand, but could, for example, reference a supervisor register in program execution mode, reference an undefined or reserved register, or refer to unmapped memory via a memory reference or indirect register operand.
+No memory access is performed by the instruction, and no registers are modified by the instruction.

 ### Stack Manipulation